13 Arrangement of remuneration decision-making

 The total remuneration of the members of the executive management group consists of a fixed total salary, a one-year bonus scheme, and a three-year long-term incentive scheme.
 The maximum amount of the one-year bonus scheme is 20 per cent of the annual pay for the earnings year.
 The annual maximum amount of the long-term incentive scheme is 25 per cent of the annual pay for the earnings year.

-The criteria for the executive management’s one-year bonus scheme in 2016 were cost efficiency, customer satisfaction, functionality of the workplace community, and leadership.
+The criteria for the executive management’s one-year bonus scheme in 2017 were the company’s result, customers’ confidence, the functionality of the workplace community, and leadership.
 The criteria additionally comprised the attainment of the key objectives of each member of the executive management group.
 The criteria for the long-term incentive scheme are operational reliability, electricity market functionality and shareholder value.
 Corporate social responsibility is taken into account in both the year-long and long-term incentive schemes.

 There is no share or share-based remuneration scheme or supplementary pension scheme in place for Fingrid’s executive management group on behalf of the company.